spflanagan/ARTs/README.md

 ## Licensing

 The code is licensed with a GNU GPLv3 license (details in `LICENSE`).
-Please cite our paper if you use and/or modify the code!
+Please cite our paper (once it comes out) if you use and/or modify the code!